nes-open-db/nes-open-db/_site/README.md

 # NES Open DB
-A database for freely licensed NES software.
+A database for freely licensed NES (Nintendo Entertainment System) software.

 The goals of this project: